3DCP-TUe/Node-RED-3DSeeP/README.md

 # Node-RED 3DSeeP

-General dashboard and logger for the 3D concrete printer in the [Structures Laboratory](https://www.tue.nl/en/research/research-labs/structures-laboratory) at [Eindhoven University of Technology](https://www.tue.nl/en/).
+General dashboard and data logger for the 3D concrete printer in the [Structures Laboratory](https://www.tue.nl/en/research/research-labs/structures-laboratory) at [Eindhoven University of Technology](https://www.tue.nl/en/).

 ## Dependencies